-The International Hyperhidrosis Society celebrates November as Hyperhidrosis Awareness Month and what a perfect time to review the treatment options available.
+The International Hyperhidrosis Society celebrates November as Hyperhidrosis Awareness Month and what a perfect time to review the hyperhidrosis treatment options available.
 Hyperhidrosis is a medical condition characterized by excessive, uncontrollable sweating.
 Nearly 5% of the world’s population suffer from hyperhidrosis.
-Hyperhidrosis can affect the underarms, hands, feet, face and other areas.
+It is can affect the underarms, hands, feet, face and other areas.

 We understand the embarrassment and anxiety our patients face when sweating through their shirts or having excess sweat on their hands in everyday situations.
 Luckily, there have been some advances in the field of hyperhidrosis treatment over the last decade, and we can help.
 Here is a breakdown of some of the treatment options available.